rdswift/bulkmail/USER_GUIDE.md

 - **SEND_REPLY**: Determines whether or not to include the specified Reply-To: address with each message.
 - **ADDRESS_TEMPLATE**: The template used to format each entry in the CSV file into an address used as the destination address for a message.  (e.g.: `{first_name} {last_name} <{email}>`)
 - **NO_CONFIRM**: Determines whether or not to ask for confirmation to continue after a warning or before sending any email messages.
+- **NO_FOOTER**: Determines whether or not to include a footer on the message showing the version of the Python Bulk Mail script used.
 - **LOG_FILE**: The file to use for logging processing activity.
 This file will be created if it doesn't exist, and subsequent process runs will append to the file.
 - **LOG_LEVEL**: Specifies the amount of information to include in the log file, as:
   - 0 = no logging